Advertisement

 Consider menopausal hormone therapy

-Despite earlier concerns about MHT, many major women’s health organizations, including the North American Menopause Society, the American Society for Reproductive Medicine and the American College of Obstetricians and Gynecologists, now approve and recommend this treatment for the right candidate, says Dr. Cox.
+Despite earlier concerns about MHT, many major women’s health organizations now approve and recommend this treatment for the right candidate, says Dr. Cox.
+These include the North American Menopause Society, the American Society for Reproductive Medicine, and the American College of Obstetricians and Gynecologists.

 For people who still have a uterus, combination estrogen and progestogen is recommended, as the progestogen can help prevent uterine cancer.
 If you don’t have a uterus, estrogen alone is usually sufficient.
 Speak with your OBGYN about whether MHT is right for you.